```html Week 18 | Applications and Implications + Project Development

 What Will It Do?

 My final project, OrquiWall Smart System, will work as a smart wall module for orchid care.
-I designed it to combine a digitally fabricated MDF frame, a 3D printed orchid pot, a water reservoir, a custom PCB, sensors, an LCD interface, and a motorized mechanism.
+I designed it to combine a digitally fabricated MDF frame, a 3D printed orchid pot, a water reservoir, a custom PCB, sensors, an LCD/OLED interface, and a motorized mechanism.
 The system supports a real orchid, monitors humidity conditions, displays information, and validates an automated irrigation concept inside a biophilic wall object.

 OrquiWall final prototype